 - Reduction in behavior problems in the classroom

-The On My Way Pre-K pilot also impacts families in a positive way, by allowing parents or guardians to continue their employment or educational efforts.
+The On My Way Pre-K program also impacts families in a positive way, by allowing parents or guardians to continue their employment or educational efforts.

 The following are some of the benefits: